 What Qualifications Do I need?

-You must be eligible for full Membership of the Royal College of Veterinary Surgeons (RCVS).
+You must be eligible for full Membership of the Royal College of Veterinary Surgeons (RCVS), this includes meeting the RCVS English language requirements.
 You must organise and pay for this yourself.
-Applicants must be an MRCVS by the date the residency starts, and ideally by the date of application and interview.
+Applicants must be a MRCVS by the date the residency starts, and ideally by the date of application and interview.

 You will also need to: